cirosantilli/git-tutorial/index.md

     Not surprisingly, if we remove something, a `-` will show instead

-After a `git merge`, `git diff` shows a special mode that shows diffs to both parents:
+After a `git merge`, in case of merge conflicts,
+`git diff` shows a special mode that shows diffs to both parents:

     +     Added in theirs
     +     Added in theirs2